outsinre/outsinre.github.com/_posts/2014-01-02-introducing-lanyon.md

 title: Introducing Lanyon
 ---

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+It's based on [Poole](http://getpoole.com), the Jekyll butler.<br /> <br />

 ### Built on Poole